 Under the Public Records Law there is no specific form that must be used to make a request; please provide a concise and reasonable description of what is being requested, specifying exactly what materials are wished to be obtained.
 So that this Department may make arrangements for completed requests to be disseminated, as well as payment of any associated fees, the requester MUST provide contact information; this especially applies to requests online, as it is a limited email based request system and not monitored for ongoing correspondences regarding requests.
-Requests may be submitted either by mail or online at firstname.lastname@example.org
+Requests may be submitted either by mail, in person during business hours, or online at email@example.com

-Completed copies of Crash Data Forms for accidents that occurred in the Town of Brookline, or requests for copies of accident reports can be mailed to:
+Completed copies of Crash Data Forms for accidents that occurred in the jurisdiction of the Town of Brookline, or requests for copies of accident reports can be mailed to:

 Brookline Traffic Division

 The daily log, or CAD (Computer Aided Dispatch), is a record of all calls and police responses through the Brookline Police Department's Dispatch Unit.
 Please note that not all calls will generate an Incident Report.